Eligibility

 THE SOLICITOR APPRENTICESHIP PROGRAMME

-In each seat, you will be supervised by an experienced lawyer who will work with you and our education provider on setting goals and giving exposure to a range of tasks, work and areas of law.
-You will be actively involved in the work your supervisor and group are handling.
-Responsibilities and tasks will vary, but you will be an important part of the team straight away.
-Examples of work range from legal research, drafting, meeting attendance, general matter support and much more.
-Supervisors will change at seat rotation, meaning you will benefit from working with people across the firm, enhancing your multi-specialist development.
+In each seat, you will be supervised by an experienced lawyer who will work with you and BPP on setting goals and giving exposure to a range of tasks, work and areas of law.
+You will be actively involved in the work your supervisor and group are handling - responsibilities and tasks will vary, but you will be an important part of the team straight away, working on exciting and often ground-breaking transactions.
+Examples of work will range from legal research, drafting, proofreading, attending meetings and much more.
+Supervisors will change at each seat rotation, meaning you will benefit from working with people across the firm, enhancing your multi-specialist development.

 SALARY AND BENEFITS